fredrikaverpil/github/README.md

 > [!NOTE]
 >
-> Perhaps I should store all tools in a `tools/go.mod` and have CI install those
+> I should store all tools just once, in a `tools/go.mod`, and have CI install
-> with `go install tool` which would put all binaries in `~/go/bin` and readily
+> those with `go install tool` which would put all binaries in `~/go/bin` and
-> available for all CI steps... 🤔 That way I wouldn't need to mix production
+> readily available for all CI steps... 🤔 That way I wouldn't need to mix
-> dependencies with CI dependencies in the same `go.mod` file, and Dependabot
+> production dependencies with CI dependencies in the same `go.mod` file, and
-> would be able to tend to all updates.
+> Dependabot would be able to tend to all updates.

 > [!NOTE]
 >